Sqm-suks-dont-go/Obsidian-Cheat-Sheet/README.md

 //todo add images
 Useful for taking notes, most notably in video games (so far)
 Use these settings for the nodes for best results (image here)
-See Persistent graph plugin for saving graph for visual notes.
+See Persistent graph plugin in [Community Plug-ins](#community-plug-ins) for saving graph for visual notes.

 ---
 ## Useful settings